Statistics at a Glance

 Who Gets This Cancer?

-Overall cancer incidence rates are higher among men than women.
-Among racial/ethnic groups, there are more new cases among African American men and white women and fewer new cases among Asian/Pacific Islanders of both sexes.
+Among racial/ethnic groups, there are more new cases among non-Hispanic Black men and non-Hispanic White women and fewer new cases among non-Hispanic Asian/Pacific Islanders of both sexes.
 The rate of new cases of cancer of any site was 440.5 per 100,000 men and women per year based on 2017–2021 cases, age-adjusted.

 Rate of New Cases per 100,000 Persons by Race/Ethnicity & Sex: Cancer of Any Site